Curriculum Proposal Software

 Assistance with Creating and Editing Curriculum Proposals

-For assistance with the proposal process, contact APA's curriculum coordinators.
+For assistance with the proposal process, contact CM's curriculum coordinators.
 For questions about accessing or using CIM, contact [email protected].

-The APA site contains documentation about the steps in the proposal review process, the information needed for course and program proposals, and how to use CIM.
+The Curriculum Management site contains documentation about the steps in the proposal review process, the information needed for course and program proposals, and how to use CIM.
 Start by visiting the page about the type of proposal (courses, programs, or miscellaneous) you want to create or edit.

 Course changes, program changes, and program deactivations go into effect the following catalog year.
 New courses and programs go into effect more quickly.
 See the catalog year policy for details.